inthepocket/hubble-sketch-plugin/README.md

 The easiest way to install is to download [one of the releases][releases] and install the plugin in Sketch.
 Once installed the plugin can be automatically updated through the Sketch Plugin Manager.

+👉 [Download the latest release][latest release]

+![sketch plugin manager][screenshot plugin manager]

-hubble-sketch-plugin can also be installed using [Sketch Runner][sketch runner].
+hubble-sketch-plugin can also be installed using [Sketch Runner][sketch runner]:

+![install hubble via sketch runner][screenshot sketch runner]

 # Usage

-After the installation, the Hubble will be available in your plugin list.
+After the installation, the 🔭 Hubble plugin will be available in your plugin list.
 You should first configure your document and enter a unique identifier for your project.

 ![Configure Document using plugin][screenshot configure document]